joaoptsa/Business-Website/README.md

         Information about the company.<br>
         Display of products or services.<br>
         Contact form for user interaction.<br>
+        Change the language of the texts according to your browser preferences (Portuguese or English).<br>

   <b>Administrative area:</b><br><br>
         Secure login for administrator.<br>